 All the homestays live in Weymouth or Portland.
-Some live within walking distance of the school but most students take a bus.
-The journey time can be from a few minutes up to 30 minutes.
+Some live within walking distance but most live a short bus ride away.

 You can buy a bus pass at school on the first day (please see dates and prices page for details).
 This allows you unlimited travel on any of the local buses.
 There is a good and regular bus service from the town and college to the areas where our hosts live.